oskarsh/netcell-microblogging/README.md

-## Who is this for?

-netcell is for everyone who wants to self-host a simple Microblogging Service, with no worries about Licensing, spying or unwanted third party behavior.
+## Who is this for?netcell is for everyone who wants to self-host a simple Microblogging Service, with no worries about Licensing, spying or unwanted third party behavior.
 Some of the use cases would be:

 * used internally as an Update feed on upcoming Events
 * Share Ideas or thoughts to a limited audience